 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ericales - Family: Ericaceae

-This popular evergreen garden shrub is naturalised in our countryside and is now widespread and common throughout Britain and Ireland.
+This popular evergreen garden shrub is native to southern Europe and parts of Asia, but it has become naturalised in the British and Irish countryside and is now widespread and common throughout most of Britain and Ireland.

-At Ynys Hir, in the Dyfi Valley in mid Wales, RSPB and Environment Agency Wales have cleared rhododendrons from some twelve hectares of heathland and bog to allow native species to recolonise the area.
+Management of this invasive alien introduction is costly and difficult, but with persistence it can be done.
+For example, at Ynys Hir, in the Dyfi Valley in mid Wales, RSPB and Environment Agency Wales have cleared Common Rhododendron from some twelve hectares of heathland and bog to allow native species to recolonise the area.

 We hope that you have found this information helpful.
 If so we are sure you would find our books Wonderful Wildflowers of Wales, vols 1 to 4, by Sue Parker and Pat O'Reilly very useful too.
 Buy copies here...